bernakabadayi/ganavatar/README.md

 ## Citation

-Cite as if you find this repository is helpful to your project:
+Cite us if you find this repository is helpful to your project:

 ```bibtex